 As well as the Sea Fire – All Day Restaurant serving international Breakfast, Lunch and Dinner, all Buffet style.

-We were lucky enough to be staying in the new Hacienda adult section of the hotel, which has beautiful suites and an adult only pool area.
+We were initially shown a room that we would not leave a pet in, so after complaining we were immediately moved to the new Hacienda adult section of the hotel, which has beautiful suites and an adult only pool area.
 Being the relaxed area of the hotel however, you tend to find that the pool area can get reserved up and finding a sun-lounger difficult.
 We are not late sleepers though and being up at 7am enables you to get your spot.
 What I do find incredibly frustrating however, are the number of guests that have put down towels BEFORE 7am and even now as I write this, three hours later, are still not being occupied.
 Ive always been a fan of hotels that remove towels that are left unattended for over say an hour.

 The adult section of the hotel also has an additional adults only area for breakfast.
 Whilst the main hotel is packed and noisy, this section, which is also right next to our room, is a tranquil paradise.
-A quiet coffee, omelette and some potatoes to set me up for the day, if only they would cover the breads and pastries as were sometimes swarming with gnats.
+A quiet coffee, omelette and some potatoes to set me up for the day, if only they would cover the breads and pastries as were sometimes swarming with gnats which meant that I kept to the eggs that were cooked fresh.

 Food in the main restaurants can be very hit and miss, the Italian by the beach for example, was as far from proper Italian food as you could imagine and the service pretty non existent.
+On leaving I also noticed that food was being pre-prepared and left on the side so the waiters could just grab whatever you order from a pile of plates, not really the most hygienic way of storing cooked food I would say!!
 You felt uncomfortable just sitting down as you were being rushed so much.
 In contrast, the Mexican served up beautiful dishes, with a relaxed and friendly service, I’ve never known such contrast in the same hotel.

-Food in the Buffett was pretty inedible and it seems the hotel is set up for guests that are more interested in eating and drinking as much as they can throughout their All-Inclusive stay, rather than people that wanted to really get out and see the real Mexico.
+Food in the Buffett was pretty inedible with raw chicken being served up twice and lots of the food being uncovered.
+On one occasion when a visiting, what I can assume was a manager, was there, they rotated food constantly to keep it fresh – shame this didn’t happen any other day!
+It seems the hotel is set up for guests that are more interested in eating and drinking as much as they can throughout their All-Inclusive stay, rather than people that wanted to really get out and see the real Mexico.

 But that’s enough about the hotel.
-Whilst we have a stunning room and a lovely pool on hand, what I really want to do is to see what Puerto Vallarta has to offer over the most visited destination of Cancun.
-The All-Inclusive for us wasn’t really used to its potential, partly due to standards (I found raw chicken twice in the buffet) and party because being inside a resort, you really could be anywhere in the world!
+Whilst we have a stunning room after the move and a lovely pool on hand, what I really want to do is to see what Puerto Vallarta has to offer over the most visited destination of Cancun.
+The All-Inclusive for us wasn’t really used to its potential, partly due to standards (I found raw chicken twice in the buffet) and partly because being inside a resort, you really could be anywhere in the world!

 Therefore the first thing that I loved about Puerto Vallarta, is that fact that you can walk out of your hotel and straight into the world of everyday, unlike Cancun and Riviera Maya which are in a little cocoon of tourism.